boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    slice admission control) with the per traffic class admission control, as outlined in {{figure-20}}.
 Ingress admission control is at class granularity for premium classes (CIR only).
-Non-premium class (i.e.  Best Effort) has no separate class admission control policy, but is allowed to use entire slice capacity, which is available at any given moment.
+Non-premium class (i.e.,  Best Effort) has no separate class admission control policy, but it is allowed to use the entire slice capacity, which is available at any given moment.
 I.e., slice capacity, which is not consumed by premium classes.
 It is a hierarchical model, as depicted in
    {{figure-21}}.